How to Build a React Component Library from Scratch

 Why Build Your Own Library

 There comes a point where shared components stop living in a shared/ folder and need to become a proper library.
 The fundamentals are the same for internal design systems and open-source projects: a clean project structure, TypeScript types, a reliable build step, tests, and a publishing pipeline.
+If you would rather skip the npm route entirely, our explainer on what shadcn/ui is covers the copy-paste alternative.

 Project Setup